applyhhj/ros_multi_robot_sim/README.md

 ```Bash
 roslaunch keyop keyop0.launch
 ```
-Robots may drift in rviz and that is normal because localization if not 100% accurate.<br />
+Robots may drift in rviz and that is normal because localization is not 100% accurate.<br />

 #PS
 I am new to ROS, so there may still be some errors or mistakes, I will try my best to help you with this simulation, you can contact me by applyhhj@163.com.
 Hope this can help you!